 - 128 Channel (64×64) Redundant Dante

 - 4 I/O Expansion Card Slots

 Dante™ in Our DNA.
 Edge DSPs are equipped with 128 (64×64) redundant Dante channels.
 The Dante protocol enables ultra-reliable multi-channel audio networking over IP.
 Together, Symetrix and Dante provide the fastest possible way to implement, control, and maintain a system of networked DSPs and accessories – including third party Dante-enabled microphones, loudspeakers, power amps, and mixing consoles.

 Total Input/Output Flexibility.
 Four versatile option card slots enable unique I/O configurations – aligning the hardware with exact system requirements.
-Optional cards support analog and AES-3 digital I/O as well as special purpose interfaces including AEC, VoIP, analog telephone, and USB.
+Optional cards support analog and AES-3 digital I/O as well as special purpose interfaces including AEC, VoIP, and analog telephone.

 On-board 10/100 and Gigabit Switches.
 Unique to Symetrix Radius and Edge DSPs, built in switches lower system cost, reduce or eliminate the need for peripheral switches, and increase system reliability.